Cart 0

 ☀️ ❄️ 🏔️

 Howell Venus DIN 2.5–8 Extra ACL, MCL, meniscus, and tibia-plateau friendly for light and average-weight women.
 Light in weight.
 Easy step-in even in champaign powder.
-Low standheight to properly scale for size: utility-patented.
+Low stand-height to properly scale.
+Utility-patented.

-Howell Mars DIN 4–12 Decisively ACL friendly with maximum anti-pre-release and maximum carve-control.
-Cantilevered, super-wide toe-cup, heel-cup, toe-AFD & heel-pad — provide powerful edge-control.
-Low standheight to minimize cumulative meniscus stress or allow added lifters: utility-patented.
+Howell Mars DIN 4–12 Decisively ACL friendly with maximum anti-pre-release and maximum edge-control.
+Super-wide toe-cup, heel-cup, toe-AFD, and integrated heel-pad / brake-treadle — to provide powerful edge-control.
+Low stand-height to minimize cumulative meniscus stress, or allow added lifters.
+Utility-patented.

-Howell Planet-B DIN 8–22 Strong and lite titanium housings.
-Powerful F1 valve-springs.
-Cantilevered, super-wide toe-cup, heel-cup, toe-AFD & heel-pad provide powerful edge-control.
+Howell Planet-B DIN 8–22 High-strength aluminum housings.
+Powerful F1-adapted valve-springs.
+Super-wide toe-cup, heel-cup, toe-AFD, and integrated heel-pad / lifter provide powerful edge-control.
 Solid stainless-steel inner-workings provide maximum durability during harsh racing conditions.
-Low standheight allows the addition of nearly any race-plate while still complying with FIS standheight rules: utility-patented.
+Low stand-height allows race-plates while still complying with FIS stand-height rules: utility-patented.
 Limited production.

 CAUTION: HOWELL PLANET-B IS ONLY FOR EXTREME SKIERS AND RACERS.